rebecamurillo/multiple-csv-merge-to-json/README.md

 I had a scenario with 3 spreadsheets with different columns to merge.
 Instead of making crazy spreadsheet formulas, I decided to code a JS module.

-Using mosule [csvtojson](https://www.npmjs.com/package/csvtojson) for single CSV file convertion to JSON.
+Using module [csvtojson](https://www.npmjs.com/package/csvtojson) for single CSV file read and convertion to JSON.

 ## How to use